Want to know more? — Subscribe

 Why choose Softermii?
 Our team consists of experienced, qualified specialists who are used to working on tight deadlines.
 Therefore, you can expect that the deviation from the delivery time will be no more than 15%.
 We can also halve the timeline by using off-the-shelf engines.

 Hiring a qualified DevOps engineer will help you increase the speed, efficiency, and reliability of both the development processes and the product.
 However, the high demand for these specialists creates high salary expectations.
 The final amount depends on a number of factors, from geographic location to qualifications and industry.
 In the US, a DevOps engineer will cost you $123,503 a year, not including bonuses, onboarding costs, software investment, and other related expenses.

-To optimize costs and guarantee work quality, you can try DevOps outsourcing.
+To optimize costs and guarantee work quality, you can try DevOps or DataOps outsourcing.
 The Softermii team will help you with all the nuances of effective development and IT processes.
 Contact us to discuss your project.

 Frequently Asked Questions

 How can organizations allocate an appropriate budget for hiring a DevOps engineer?

 To create a budget for hiring a DevOps engineer, you should analyze the market offers, paying attention to the desired experience and skills.
 It is also essential to take into account the specifics of your industry, as for healthcare, fintech, and government, you need specialists who are familiar with these regulatory norms.
 Work with HR to address other important details and not only attract but then retain the best talent.